I. The Big Picture

 The blog introduces AppFunctions with a real-world example: on the Galaxy S26, a user asks Gemini “Show me pictures of my cat from Samsung Gallery.”
 The AI identifies the appropriate AppFunction, retrieves photos, and returns results within the Gemini interface – without the user ever opening the Gallery app.

-AppFunctions (android.app.appfunctions) enables apps to expose discrete, self-describing functions that AI agents can discover via AppSearch and execute programmatically.
-It is architecturally similar to WebMCP (Model Context Protocol) but runs entirely on-device.
+AppFunctions (android.app.appfunctions) lets apps expose self-describing functions that AI agents discover via AppSearch and execute programmatically.
+Architecturally similar to MCP (Model Context Protocol), but runs entirely on-device.

 sequenceDiagram